junxit/us-congress-bills-114/bill.md

 >     - **(A)** *Deposit* Fees collected for recreation and non-recreation special uses within the Lake Tahoe Basin Management Unit shall be deposited in a special fund in the Treasury, which shall be available to the Secretary as provided in subparagraph (B).
 >     - **(B)** *Availability and use* Fees deposited under subparagraph (A) shall be available to the Secretary, in such amounts as may be provided in an Act making appropriations for the Forest Service for a fiscal year, for the purpose of providing additional funds to carry out this Act in excess of amounts appropriated pursuant to the authorization of appropriations in subsection (a).
 >     - **(C)** *Obligation limit* The obligation and expenditure of fees deposited under subparagraph (A) shall be subject to appropriation and such fiscal-year limitation as may be specified in an Act making appropriations for the Forest Service for a fiscal year.
->   - **(2)** *Use of retained fees* Of the fees deposited under paragraph (1) and appropriated for a fiscal year, the Secretary shall use—
+>   - **(2)** *Use of retained fees*
->     - **(A)** at least 50 percent to establish, maintain, and expand recreation improvements, specifically existing and traditional uses, within the Lake Tahoe Basin Management Unit, including trails, interpretation, and on-the-ground presence of Forest Service personnel; and
+>     - **(A)** *Fees collected for recreation special uses* In the case of fees collected for recreation special uses within the Lake Tahoe Basin Management Unit that are deposited under paragraph (1) and appropriated for a fiscal year, the Secretary shall use the funds to establish, maintain, and expand recreation improvements, specifically existing and traditional uses, within the Lake Tahoe Basin Management Unit, including trails, facilities, activities, interpretation, and on-the-ground presence of Forest Service personnel.
->     - **(B)** the remainder to support other activities authorized by this Act.
+>     - **(B)** *Fees collected for non-recreation special uses* In the case of fees collected for non-recreation special uses within the Lake Tahoe Basin Management Unit that are deposited under paragraph (1) and appropriated for a fiscal year, the Secretary shall use the funds to support other activities authorized by this Act.
 >   - **(3)** *Collaborative process* The Secretary shall make decisions under paragraph (2) regarding the use of fees appropriated for a fiscal year through a collaborative process with representatives from local governments, such as county supervisors and county commissioners, with jurisdiction over lands within the Lake Tahoe Basin Management Unit.
 > - **(d)** *Effect on other funds* Amounts made available to carry out this Act—
 >   - **(1)** shall be in addition to any other amounts made available to the Secretary, the Administrator, or the Directors for expenditure in the Lake Tahoe Basin; and